Our Work in Congo & Gabon

-The Aspinall Foundation is working with the governments of the Congo-Brazzaville and the neighbouring state of Gabon to protect around one million acres within the unique savannah ecosystem of the Batéké Plateau.
+The Aspinall Foundation has been working with the governments of the Congo-Brazzaville and the neighbouring state of Gabon since 1987 to protect a one million acres area within the unique savannah ecosystem of the Batéké Plateau.

 These projects, "Projet Protection des Gorilles", (PPG) are working with local partners to stop the rapid decline of critically endangered western lowland gorillas (whose numbers were down by 60% in the past 20-25 years).

 Thanks to our active conservation work in this region, we have reintroduced in the wild over 70 critically endangered western lowland gorillas who continue to thrive in our sanctuary and have been successfully breeding since then.